planq-network/planq-docs/.github/README.md

 #### Contributing

 1. Fork this repository on Github
-2. Clone your forked repository with `git clone https://github.com/YOURUSERNAME/cronos-docs.git`
+2. Clone your forked repository with `git clone https://github.com/YOURUSERNAME/planq-docs.git`
-3. `cd cronos-docs`
+3. `cd planq-docs`
 4. `git checkout gitbook` to switch to the gitbook branch.
 5. `git checkout -b [NewBranch]` create a new branch and push your commits.
 6. Finally open a Pull Request.